ken011001/nyc_coronavirus_data/README.md

 ###### For reference only, the accuracy of all the information in this repository depends on the sources of the dataset and the exact definition of the content.
-Sharing for this link (https://github.com/ken011001/nyc_coronavirus_data/blob/master/README.md) is not allowed unless my permission is granted.
-All other contents are not permitted to distribute.
+Sharing for this link (https://github.com/ken011001/nyc_coronavirus_data/blob/master/README.md) is welcomed but please notify me before hand.
+All other contents are not permitted to be distributed.